yihui/knitr-talks/demo/Demo-JJ.md

 ## Demo: Sweave/knitr tools in RStudio

+- R code execution
+    - Sweave.Rnw
+    - Line by line execution (from line 68 into plot)
+    - Chunk execution

 - Not just coding but authoring
-    - Sweave.Rnw
-    - Preview
     - TeX syntax and indentation
     - TeX formatting
     - Spell checking

-- R code execution
-    - Line by line execution (from line 68 into plot)
-    - Chunk execution

-- Code chunks as first class entities
-    - Navigation
-    - Collapse and expand
-    - Insert chunk
+- PDF Preview
-    - Chunk option completion

 - SyncTeX
     - PDF to source: plot on page 3